Real rooms. Real costs. A shopping list you can print, save, or share.

 Why we built this

-We built this calculator to close that gap.
-It models your actual room geometry, applies realistic waste factors by install pattern, rounds up to whole boxes, and shows you the math so you can check it yourself.
+We built this calculator for people who are intelligent but not experienced — who don't need hand-holding, but do need honest, complete information.
+It models your actual room geometry, applies realistic waste factors, rounds up to whole boxes, and shows you the math so you can check it yourself.

 Our design rule: The calculator fills in what it can derive from your inputs.
 It tells you what to look up yourself.
 It never invents a number.